-A total of 23 troglofauna and 20 stygofauna species are currently listed as either Threatened or Priority in Western Australia, with the majority from the Pilbara and Carnarvon IBRA regions (Appendix 1).
+A total of 23 troglofauna and 20 stygofauna species are currently listed as either Threatened or Priority in WA, with the majority from the Pilbara and Carnarvon Interim Biogeographic Regionalisation of Australia (IBRA) regions (Appendix 1).

-The Minister for Environment may also list ecological communities which are at risk of becoming destroyed as 'Threatened'.
-DPaW maintains a list of ministerially-endorsed Threatened Ecological Communities (TECs) (DPaW 2016a) as well as a non-statutory list of Priority Ecological Communities (PECs) (DPaW 2016b) which are also assigned to one of five categories.
+The Minister for Environment may also list ecological communities which are at risk of becoming destroyed as 'Threatened'3.
+DBCA maintains a list of ministerially-endorsed Threatened Ecological Communities (TECs) (DPaW 2016a) as well as a non-statutory list of Priority Ecological Communities (PECs) (DPaW 2016b) which are also assigned to one of five categories.

-Nine subterranean TECs (Appendix 2) and 86 subterranean PECs (Appendix 3) are listed from Western Australia.
+Nine subterranean TECs (Appendix 2) and 86 subterranean PECs (Appendix 3) are listed from WA.
 Of the 86 PECs, 77 are stygofauna communities in the groundwater of calcretes of the Yilgarn Craton in the Midwest and northern Goldfields regions (i.e. Cooper et al. 2008; Guzik et al. 2008; Humphreys et al. 2009).